JessicaLi1/Medical-Research/Research Notes.md

 ## Day 1

 * Studied _Collaborative Data Science for Healthcare_ on _edx_ to gain an understanding of working in a multidisplinary team in clinical research.
 Learned foundational data science in medical research.
+  * MIMIC-III; relational database; data should be homogenious

 * found [this file](https://dcricollab.dcri.duke.edu/sites/NIHKR/KR/Assessing-data-quality_V1%200.pdf) and planned to use it to test the validaty of the dataset I have.